googleapis/google-cloud-python/docs/spanner/instance-usage.rst

 specifying the location and other parameters for a set of instances.
 These configurations are defined by the server, and cannot be changed.

-To list of all instance configurations available to your project, use the :meth:`~google.cloud.spanner.client.Client.list_instance_configs` method of the client:
+To iterate over all instance configurations available to your project, use the :meth:`~google.cloud.spanner.client.Client.list_instance_configs` method of the client:

 .. code:: python

-    configs, token = client.list_instance_configs()
+    for config in client.list_instance_configs():
+        # `config` is an instance of `InstanceConfig`

 To fetch a single instance configuration, use the